utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 `$ cd Documents`

-Macs are particular that you capitalize a folder like `Documents`.
+> Macs are particular that you capitalize a folder like `Documents`.
 We shouldn't rename this folder, so we'll just deal with it and type the capital D.

+> Some PC's call this folder `My Documents`, so we might need some adjustments there.
+You might try typing "My" and hit the Tab key, and it will fill in the rest.

 Let's do a review real quick.
 Where are you?
 What is your "working directory?"